 10. Did Aircall perform a transfer impact assessment (TIA) and implement any supplementary measures?

 Aircall has performed and keeps continuously developing a six-step transfer impact assessment (TIA) with respect to these data transfers in line with EDPB’s Recommendations 1/2020 and subsequent guidance provided by the EDPB and the European Commission.
 Aircall does not share the TIA externally for confidentiality reasons and due to the living nature of the TIA.
 Please find below, however, a summary of Aircall’s current findings in the TIA:

 Step 1 as per the EDPB’s Recommendations 1/2020 - We work from the fact that Aircall transfers personal data, which Aircall processes on behalf of its customers, to its suppliers listed in the subprocessors list in Section 5.1. of our DPA.
-These subprocessors process the transferred data in two non-adequate countries:
+These subprocessors process the transferred data in four non-adequate countries:

 Step 2 - Our transfers rely on the following mechanisms:

 The Standard Contractual Clauses 2021 (with most of the subprocessors); or